Courtroom sketch: Notable American courtroom artists

-Notable American courtroom artists include Howard Brodie, Ruben O. Lopez, Marguerite Martyn, Bill Robles, Carole Kabrin, Aggie Whelan Kenny, Elizabeth Williams, Christine Cornell (WNBC and CNN), Art Lien (NBC, SCOTUSblog), Marilyn Church (The New York Times), Richard Tomlinson (WNEW-TV), and Joseph W. Papin (The New York Daily News).
+Notable American courtroom artists include Howard Brodie, Marguerite Martyn, Bill Robles, Carole Kabrin, Aggie Whelan Kenny, Elizabeth Williams, Jane Rosenberg, Christine Cornell (WNBC and CNN), Art Lien (NBC, SCOTUSblog), Marilyn Church (The New York Times), Richard Tomlinson (WNEW-TV), and Joseph W. Papin (The New York Daily News).

 One of the most well-known courtroom artists was Walt Stewart, whose career began with the trial of Jack Ruby.
 Over the next 35 years while on retainer by various networks, he covered famous trials such as the Manson Family, Soledad Brothers, Angela Davis and Patty Hearst.
 His work now hangs in museums and his sketches of the Patty Hearst trial were purchased by Liza Minnelli.

-Joseph W. Papin worked for The New York Daily News from 1969 to 1992 and covered most of the major U.S. trials during that period of time.
+Joseph W. Papin worked for The New York Daily News from 1969 to 1992 and covered most of the major American trials during that period of time.
 Among them, the Watergate hearings, the Patty Hearst, Son of Sam (David Berkowitz), The Pizza Connection, and the Jean Harris trial.

 Howard Brodie was a courtroom artist whose work included covering the trials of Jack Ruby, Sirhan Sirhan, William Calley, Charles Manson, Patty Hearst, and the Chicago Seven.
 He primarily worked for the CBS Evening News and anchor Walter Cronkite coined the term "artist-correspondent" to describe his work.
 Prior to becoming a courtroom artist, Brodie was a combat artist during World War II and a staff artist for the San Francisco Chronicle.
 Brodie's work is held in the Library of Congress and he was inducted into the Society of Illustrators Hall of Fame in 2001.